 Acknowledgements

 This research has been supported by the INGV project “Rete Multiparametrica – Vulcani” and by “Piano di Potenziamento Stromboli EW-DPC, ex OCDPC n.
-762/2021” and “Convenzione Attuativa per il potenziamento delle attività di servizio”, Task 4.1, in the framework of “Accordo Quadro DPC-INGV 2022-2025”.
+762/2021” and “Convenzione Attuativa per il potenziamento delle attività di servizio”, Task 4.1, in the framework of “Accordo Quadro DPC-INGV 2022-2028”.
 The contribution and support of ideas of many colleagues participating to the above projects are acknowledged.
 The manuscript does not necessarily represent official views and policies of the Dipartimento della Protezione Civile (Italy).
+We would like to thank the Associate Editor, and the two anonymous reviewers for their thoughtful review of this study, as well as Mauro Rosi and two anonymous reviewers that provided comments on a previous version of the manuscript, which significantly helped to strengthen our analysis.

 References